Ezy-DerpyFurry/Portfolio/README.md

+Please read the LICENSE before using.
+Sorry for the restrictions I'm just proud of my work and think it shouldn't be stolen.

 ## Mah Portfolio ##

 Hello!
 This is my portfolio where I will be uploading things I make from now on weather they are good or not.